cj2allen/ColdSort/README.md

 ---------------------------------------
 * Saving and loading of Sortation Schema in json format.
 * Add diagnostic and logging information on sortation run.
 Allow for better tracking of files being sorted.
-* Have other popular song formats supported.
-* Have an option to copy music to new destination instead of only moving them (keeps source folder pure).
 * Integrate progess bar into main window (get's rid of window spam).
 * Multi-threading sortation support (this program is begging to be multi-threaded!)
 * Better streamlined Sortation Schema creation.